-The initial inspiration for the Balance 486 and 526 came from our passion to design and build – from the ground up – the finest performance voyaging catamarans for a couple or small family who really want to go places in speed and comfort yet carry significant cruising payloads.
-We set out to design both boats to be simple to operate and to maintain while offering gracious living.
+The initial inspiration for the Balance 526 came from our passion to design and build – from the ground up – the finest performance voyaging catamaran for a couple or small family who really want to go places in speed and comfort yet carry significant cruising payloads.
+We set out to design her to be simple to operate and to maintain while offering gracious living.

-The 486 and 526 are the brainchild of multihull racer, author and designer Phillip Berman, naval architect Anton Du Toit, and well-known catamaran builder Jonathan Paarman.
-These exceptional yachts are designed and built by a team with a lifetime of experience sailing, racing, cruising and fabricating blue water catamarans.
-The 486 and 526 are also the byproduct of the enormous fund of direct sailing experience and customer feedback we have gained managing the sale of over 500 catamarans through our parent company, The Multihull Company, the world’s largest brokerage firm specializing in the sale of blue-water voyaging catamarans.
-No design, build and brokerage team has assembled the depth of hard-fought experience our team holds in catamaran design and fabrication.
+The 526 is the brainchild of multihull racer, author and designer Phillip Berman, naval architect Anton Du Toit, and well-known catamaran builder Jonathan Paarman.
+This exceptional yacht was designed and built by a team with a lifetime of experience sailing, racing, cruising and fabricating blue water catamarans.
+The 526 is also the byproduct of the enormous fund of direct sailing experience and customer feedback Phillip gained managing the sale of over 500 catamarans through The Multihull Company, the world’s largest brokerage firm specializing in the sale of blue-water voyaging catamarans.
+No design, build and brokerage team has ever assembled the depth of hard-fought experience our team holds in catamaran design and fabrication.

 GRACIOUS LIVING, ELEGANT DESIGN